osmandapp/web/main/docs/technical/build-osmand/how-to-compile-the-ios-version.md

 9. Open `osmand.xcworkspace` in Xcode
 10. First build.
   Set the build target to `OsmAnd Maps`.
 (Near play/stop buttons).
 Select as target your device or as one of iOS simulators.
 But don't use default 'Any iOS Device (arm64)'.
 Build the project (play button).
-11. Troubleshooting - cleaning tamp files.
+11. Troubleshooting - cleaning temp files.
   - In case of build errors you can press in Xcode: ```Product -> Clean build folder```
   - Close Xcode.
   - Delete `baked` and `binaries` folders in `OsmAnd` directory (if it already exists).